 The inverse is also true here – smaller dorm with better amenities, higher price.
 You can expect to pay around $13 – $17 for a dorm bed and about $30 – $45 for a private room.

 Finding and booking a hostel has never been easier thanks to Hostelworld.
 The hostel options are listed on their site and you can easily browse the various options, search and filter amenities, see photos of the hostel, and ultimately book your bed or room.
-It’s also a great way to filter out the bad seeds and find yourself a real gem!
+I also really like Booking.com as an alternative site. 🙂

 Best Hostels in Caye Caulker